these sun-drenched street photos are perfect people watching

 Hardly any of my photos have eye contact to begin with, so it was already a natural motif throughout the series.
 Once I realized how many images I had of the backs of people, or strangers without faces, I started to question this ongoing theme and figure out why this happens.
 I love the mystery it evokes, and the imagination you need when reading the images.

 What do you enjoy the most about the intersection between travelling and photography?

 What I enjoy the most is feeling anonymous and insignificant as an outsider.
 I like the mutual understanding that I’ll never be a part of these strangers lives and we’ll never see each other again and that’s great.
 Being on the outskirts and watching other people living their day to day is foreign and rewarding because we don’t get the chance to see alternative ways of life and curious routines often enough.

 Do you need the unfamiliarity that comes from being overseas to spot these moments?

-I realised early on that I need a dose of unfamiliarity to be really engaged and excited about photography.
+I realized early on that I need a dose of unfamiliarity to be really engaged and excited about photography.
 When I first moved to Melbourne about six years ago, I spent all my time walking around Collingwood (mostly to avoid my weird housemate), but I took a lot of photos during that time.
 I guess it’s my way of absorbing a new environment and getting acquainted with its unique character and intricacies, much like a person.
 It’s not that I have to be overseas, more that I need to travel beyond my everyday route once I’m first introduced to it.